What is financing for development?

 The annual EU accountability reports have assessed where the EU and its member countries stood in relation to their common commitments on financing for development, especially in relation to the UN Millennium Development Goals (MDGs), aid effectiveness, aid for trade, fast-start climate finance and good governance in tax matters and development.
 Future reporting will be adapted to fit the new indicators and monitoring process of the 2030 and Addis Ababa Action Agendas.

 Past accountability reports (see below) provide a good overview of the development policies that were being enacted, and were based on a survey of all EU countries and various European Commission services.
 The reports were also used as a basis to profile EU member states as donors.
-The member state donor profiles are set out below.
+The member state donor profiles are set out below and reflect the data available as of August/September 2015.

 - 2015 EU Accountability Report on Financing for Development